 - Yet they are also built to withstand the pressure one exerts while chewing, allowing fragile teeth beneath to remain safe.

-- They can still be made of metal, but most patients and dentists now prefer the benefits of choosing ceramic versions instead.
+- They can be made of metal, but most patients and dentists prefer the ceramic versions.

 - Porcelain crowns are designed to look incredibly natural, creating a beautiful and nearly seamless restoration.
 The service life varies greatly from one person to the next.
 It will depend on diet, hygiene, and quality of the dentistry.
-When the crown fits, it is expected to last at least 10 years and many go 50 years or more.
+If it fits well, the service life should be at least 10 years and many go 50 years or more.

 Many Issues Can Be Addressed with Teeth Crowns